tripal/tripal_doc/docs/site_building/module_usage/tripal_file/install.rst

 .. image:: install.1.gui-enable-extend.png

-2. Scroll down to the "Tripal File" module and check the box
+2. Scroll down to the "Tripal File" module, or enter "Tripal File" in the filter box, and check the box for the module.

 .. image:: install.2.gui-enable-tripal-file.png